Double Extending Camp Table

 Encyclopaedia of Cottage, Farm and Villa Architecture and Furniture - J. C. Loudon

-The period tray is associated and the removable leg is replaced.
+The period tray is associated and the removable legs are replaced.
 Historic brass plates to one leaf to repair a split.

 Thank you for your enquiry.